-Banner Code: CJHS
+Banner Code: CJHS College Credit Certificate (9 credit hours)

 The Homeland Security Specialist certificate is designed to prepare individuals to work in law enforcement, homeland security, private/industry security, and other criminal justice, legal, or public service related fields.
 The program prepares students to work as criminal justice or homeland security practitioners/supervisors/managers in law enforcement agencies and homeland security organizations.
 It provides supplemental training for persons currently or previously employed in these occupations and may benefit professionals who are seeking incentive benefits or career enhancement in the field.